 Individuals or teams arriving at the tournament by car may park for free, without a permit, in any of the lots listed under “Parking at MIT without a Permit” near the bottom of this page.
 Among those lots, the building 44/46 lot is closest to the main part of campus.

-• A liability/media release form for each student, completed and signed by the student’s parent or guardian.
-Students without a completed liability/media release form will not be allowed to compete.
+• A liability and a photo release form for each student, completed and signed by the student’s parent or guardian.
+Students without a completed releases will not be allowed to compete.

 • Payment for pre-ordered t-shirts ($12 per t-shirt) if applicable, by cash or check payable to Science Olympiad at MIT (this may be done later in the day).